yorkxin/test-workshop/README.md

 ## License

-You can use this material for any purpose without my permission.
+You can use this material for any purpose without my permission, including host your workshop.
 However, to avoid legal issues, I still have to claim license agreement here.
 But remember, **it's yours, take it**.

 ### Source Code